inkognitro/oas-tszod-gen/README.md

   },
 });

-const zodValidationWithAxiosRequestHandler = new ZodValidationRequestHandler(axiosRequestHandler);
+const zodRequestHandler = new ZodValidationRequestHandler(axiosRequestHandler);

-const requestHandler = new AuthRequestHandler( [myJwtAuthenticationProvider],
+export const requestHandler = new AuthRequestHandler( [myJwtAuthenticationProvider],
   // The order does not matter here, in case of multiple authentication providers.
   // Multiple authentication providers are prioritized by the sorting of the names which